-In general, we recommend you separate your projects into three Maven modules: project-api, project-client, and project-application.
+If you plan on developing a client library for other developers to access your service, we recommend you separate your projects into three Maven modules: project-api, project-client, and project-application.

 project-api should contain your Representations; project-client should use those classes and an HTTP client to implement a full-fledged client for your application, and project-application should provide the actual application implementation, including Resources.